-The Draft EIS will evaluate the potential of the Build Alternative to result in indirect and cumulative effects.
-The Build Alternative will not result in an increase in train frequency, capacity, speed, or rail ridership.
-In addition, the Build Alternative will not result in new development or population or employment growth.
-As a result, the Build Alternative will not result in adverse indirect effects related to induced demand.
+The Draft EIS will evaluate the potential of the Build Alternative(s) to result in indirect and cumulative effects.
+The Build Alternative(s) will not result in an increase in train frequency, capacity, speed, or rail ridership.
+In addition, the Build Alternative(s) will not result in new development or population or employment growth.
+As a result, the Build Alternative(s) will not result in adverse indirect effects related to induced demand.
 Indirect benefits will accrue to commuters in the region during power outages since the electrified rail will divert trips away from other congested modes of travel, including buses, and highways.

-The programmed improvements included in the No Action Alternative will be reviewed in conjunction with the Build Alternative, and other reasonably foreseeable projects that will be built in the study area for the cumulative effects assessment.
-The construction and operation of the Build Alternative in conjunction with these planned projects will be evaluated to determine whether adverse cumulative impacts to any environmental resource would occur.
+For the cumulative effects assessment, the programmed improvements included in the No Action Alternative will be reviewed in conjunction with the Build Alternative(s), and other reasonably foreseeable projects that will be built in the study area (such as the construction of Portal Bridge, environmental remediation of nearby properties, including the Standard Chlorine site, and planned projects that could affect the regional air pollutants associated with power plants).
+The construction and operation of the Build Alternative(s) in conjunction with these planned projects will be evaluated to determine whether adverse cumulative impacts to any environmental resource, including air quality, would occur.

-7.14 Safety and Security
+7.15 Safety and Security

-This chapter will identify safety and security considerations related to the design and operation of the Build Alternative.
+This chapter will identify safety and security considerations related to the design and operation of the Build Alternative(s).
 The safety procedures and security systems that NJ TRANSIT will implement to protect employees and the general public will be described.
 The facility will be designed in accordance with industry standard best practices and include typical power grid industrial control systems.
-The Draft EIS will describe safety and security features that will be incorporated into the design of the Build Alternative to prevent or handle fire emergencies, hazardous substance incidents, and security threats, including cyber-security threats.
+The Draft EIS will describe safety and security features that will be incorporated into the design of the Build Alternative(s) to prevent or handle fire emergencies, hazardous substance incidents, and security threats, including cyber-security threats.
 Contingency plans to be implemented in response to the occurrence of an emergency or a hazardous substance incident will be described.
 The protocols for the handling and storage of hazardous substances that are needed to operate the Main Facility will be identified.

-NJ TRANSIT will follow all applicable Federal, State, and local codes and standards in the design of the facility, including the National Fire Protection Association (NFPA) "Recommended Practice for Fire Protection for Electric Generating Plants and High Voltage Direct Current Converter Stations".
+NJ TRANSIT will follow all applicable federal, state, and local codes and standards in the design of the facility, including the National Fire Protection Association (NFPA) "Recommended Practice for Fire Protection for Electric Generating Plants and High Voltage Direct Current Converter Stations".
 In addition to incorporating advanced safety technology, NJ TRANSIT will coordinate its safety plans for the design and operational configuration of the facility with all jurisdictional agencies as well as local emergency agencies, including the local fire and police departments.

 The transmission lines will be evaluated for their potential to increase the exposure of residents and businesses to electric and magnetic fields (EMF).
-Recent scientific literature will be reviewed for up-to-date information related to EMF exposure and its potential health impacts.
+Recent scientific literature will be reviewed for upto-date information related to EMF exposure and its potential health impacts.

-7.15 Construction Effects
+7.16 Construction Effects

-The Main Facility will be constructed in an industrial area, on a site that has good highway access and is being readied for development by HCIA.
+If the Kearny Site is selected, then the Main Facility will be constructed in an industrial area.
+The Kearny Site has good highway access and is being readied for development by HCIA.
 With the exception of the alternate transmission line route, the utility poles (if needed) will be installed within the NJ TRANSIT right-of-way.
-Construction of the Build Alternative does not require unusual construction methods or techniques.
+Construction of the Build Alternative(s) will not require unusual construction methods or techniques.
 As a result, significant adverse impacts associated with construction activities are not anticipated.
-Qualitative assessments for each environmental topic areas will be provided.
-The Draft EIS will review the best practices methods that will be employed during construction to minimize construction-related impacts to the maximum extent feasible.
+Qualitative assessments for each environmental topic area will be provided.
+The Draft EIS will identify the regulatory requirements and review the best practices methods that will be employed during construction to minimize construction-related impacts to the maximum extent feasible.